canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/kubernetes/deploy-ubuntu-pro-cluster.rst

         .. note::
             Save a copy of the provided AMI ID for the next step.

-        See also: :doc:`Build a Pro AMI using Packer <../instances/build-pro-ami-using-packer>`.
+        See also: :ref:`Build a Pro AMI using Packer <build-pro-ami-using-packer>`.

 Create the ``eksctl`` config file